drtjwalton/drtjwalton.github.io/_pages/notes.md

 ---

-These are notes I have used in either my teaching or research.
+These are some notes I have used in either my teaching or research.
+I plan to add to them when I have the time.
 I offer no guarantee that they are error-free!

 ## <a name="TEACH" style="color: rgb(5,127,176);">Teaching</a>